fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].

-Terms:
+Terms used throughout this document include:

 * MDD: media distribution device that routes media from one client to other clients

-* E2E: end-to-end, meaning the link from one client through one or more MDDs to\
-  the client at the other end.
+* E2E: end-to-end, meaning the link from one client through one or more MDDs to the client at the other end.

 * HBH: hop-by-hop, meaning the link from the client to or from the MDD.

 * OHB: Original Header Block is an RTP header extension that contains the original values from the RTP header that might have been changed by an MDD.

 # Cryptographic Contexts

-This specification uses two cryptographic contexts: An inner ("end-to-end") context that is used by endpoints that originate and consume media to ensure the integrity of media end-to-end, and an outer ("hop-by-hop") context" that is used between endpoints and MDDs to ensure the integrity of media over a single hop and to enable an MDD to modify certain RTP header fields.
+This specification uses two cryptographic contexts: An inner ("end-to-end") context that is used by endpoints that originate and consume media to ensure the integrity of media end-to-end, and an outer ("hop-by-hop") context that is used between endpoints and MDDs to ensure the integrity of media over a single hop and to enable an MDD to modify certain RTP header fields.
 The RECOMMENDED cipher for the hop-by-hop and end-to-end context is AES-GCM.